The burial register of St Peter ad Vincula Stoke from 1703 – 1752

 Set in Excel format spreadsheet

-A great help for people researching their family tree
+Great help for those researching their family tree.

 The history of St. Peter’s Church, Stoke-upon-Trent dates from at least the sixth century as a Saxon Cross still stand high in the churchyard.
 In fact, it was the wealthiest parish in the UK in 1296 because of all the glebe land it owned.
 Not only was there a Saxon church but also a Norman Church, the arches of which were rebuilt in the late 19th century exactly on the spot of the original Norman Church.